defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{</* /cardpane */>}}
 ```

 Contrary to tabs, cards are presented side by side, however.
-This is especially useful it you want to compare different programming techniques (traditional vs. modern) on two cards, like demonstrated in the example above:
+This is especially useful if you want to compare different programming techniques (traditional vs. modern) on two cards, like demonstrated in the example above:

 {{< cardpane >}}
 {{< card code=true header="**Java 5**" >}}